Live honorably by:

 Qualifying Examinations: Most graduate or professional schools require that prospective students report their score on a nationally recognized qualifying examination before acceptance is granted.
 Cadets are responsible for arranging to take any of the examinations which may be required for admission to a graduate or professional program.

-Core competencies prescribed by the American Association of Medical Colleges (AAMC) include proficiency in pre-professional activities, thinking and reasoning, and science competencies.
-Cadets demonstrate aptitude in these areas through academic success, performance on the Medical College Admissions Test (MCAT), clinical exposure, research, volunteer work, and community service.
-Undergraduate course requirements for medical schools vary, and cadets are encouraged to explore specific course recommendations for their schools of interest.
+The Association of American Medical Colleges (AAMC) governs the medical school application process for allopathic schools in the United States and Canada.
+The seventeen core competencies prescribed by the AAMC include proficiency in pre-professional activities, thinking and reasoning, and science competencies.
+Cadets demonstrate aptitude in these areas through academic success, performance on the Medical College Admission Test® (MCAT), clinical exposure, research, volunteer work and community service.
+In addition to meeting program requirements, cadets must perform well in the four pillars of academy life: academic, military, physical and character.
 Core competencies and minimum program requirements are listed below.

 Pre-Medical Program Requirements